maschon0/tissue-enrichment-test/readme.md

 computer and added to your PATH.
 Generating tissue-enrichment heatmaps additionally requires the R packages [pheatmap](https://cran.r-project.org/web/packages/pheatmap/index.html) and [RColorBrewer](https://cran.r-project.org/web/packages/RColorBrewer/index.html), which will automatically be installed to a local folder the first time tissue-enrichment-test.R is run.
-(CAUTION: You may need administrator priveleges for this action.
+(CAUTION: This will take some time.
+You may need administrator priveleges for this action.
 If this step causes errors for you, either set the variable 'make_heatmaps' in 'tissue-enrichment-test.R' to FALSE or install the packages yourself and modify lines 92-96 appropriately.)

 To download this repository, run this command in your desired destination folder:
 ```shell